 Component Baseline Additional (with AF) Village Level Enhancing coastal community capacity in developing and implementing Climate change adaptation actions and village information system Local actors have limited capacity to prepare for and respond to climate change and natural hazards The most vulnerable areas and groups receive limited infrastructure support and no targeted object to receive resilience building support because of limited capacity and resources.
-Detailed/specific cli-mate change threat and hazard infor-mation / evidence is not available at village scale in Pekalongan City, which means the local govern-ment and communi-ties can't plan for appropriate adaptation actions enhance community awareness and capacity to develop village City Level Enhancing local government and other city stakeholders' capacity in developing local climate change adaptation action plan (RAD API) and implement Climate smart Lack of capacity of the local governments officer and related stakeholders to lead climate change adaptation and disaster risk reduction plan Any interventions in the proposed intervention areas will continue as small-scale and stand-alone projects, that lack integration and miss important opportunities for synergies.
+Detailed/specific cli-mate change threat and hazard infor-mation / evidence is not available at village scale in Pekalongan City, which means the local govern-ment and communi-ties can't plan for appropriate adaptation actions Local actors and communities are enabled to prepare for and respond to climate change and natural hazards The vulnerable groups in coastal areas are targeted and appropriate resilience measures Participatory Climate risk assessmet by community will enhance community awareness and capacity to develop village adaptation actions thus how to mainstreaming into village development plan City Leve Enhancing local government and other city stakeholders' capacity in developing local climate change adaptation action plan (RAD API) and implement Climate smart Lack of capacity of the local governments officer and related stakeholders to lead climate change adaptation and disaster risk reduction plan Any interventions in the proposed intervention areas will continue as small-scale and stand-alone projects, that lack integration and miss important opportunities for synergies.
 They also will not consider the impact of future climate change and the need to include consideration in the design of community level interventions.
-The most vulnerable communities are not targeted/reached stakeholders will have ability to develop a climate-smart approach that builds resilience to current climate variability and future climate change and specifically tackles the gendered inequalities around climate change.
-The integrated approach, grounded in local community development plans and a gender responsive approach, will enable interventions that are consistent with the National Action Plan on Climate Adaptation Actions (RAN API) to be implemented at Province Level Strengthening vertical coordination by enhancing provincial government's capacity in mainstreaming Lacking capacity of provincial government officer to put forward climate change adaptation issue in development plan as well as incapability to lead by example in mainstreaming the issue Provincial government officers have the capacity to promote climate change adaptation action plan and mainstream the said plan into development plan,
+The most vulnerable communities are not targeted/reached Local governments and related stakeholders can lead climate change adaptation action and disaster risk reduction plan thus mainstreaming into city development plan City government and climate stakeholders will have ability to develop a climate-smart approach that builds resilience to current climate variability and future climate change and specifically tackles the gendered inequalities around climate change.
+The integrated approach, grounded in local community development plans and a gender responsive approach, will enable interventions that are consistent with the National Action Plan on Climate Adaptation Actions (RAN API) to be implemented at the local level The most vulnerable communities are the main beneficiaries of the project Province Level Strengthening vertical coordination by enhancing provincial government's capacity in mainstreaming Lacking capacity of provincial government officer to put forward climate change adaptation issue in development plan as well as incapability to lead by example in mainstreaming the issue Provincial government officers have the capacity to promote climate change adaptation action plan and mainstream the said plan into development plan,